-To mitigate the consequences of global warming, statutory regulations exist in Europe which specify the permissible energy consumption per sector and call for a general reduction of CO2 emissions.
+To mitigate the consequences of global warming, statutory regulations exist in Europe which specify the permissible energy consumption per sector and call for a general reduction of CO_2 emissions.

 Under the Austrian Energy Efficiency Act (EEffG), Wolford was required to regularly analyze its energy consumption and continuously improve its energy performance by 2020.
-Currently, a new version of the act is being drafted.
-The new law is expected to take effect in 2023.
-Despite this transitional phase, Wolford continued to work on continuously improving its energy efficiency in 2021 and 2022.
+Wolford continued to work on continuously improving its energy efficiency.
 (3-3)